Integer Holdings Corporation (ITGR) Shareholders Who Lost Money Have Opportunity to Lead Securities Fraud Lawsuit

-LOS ANGELES, Dec.
-31, 2025 /PRNewswire/ -- Glancy Prongay & Murray LLP announces that investors with losses have opportunity to lead the securities fraud class action lawsuit against Integer Holdings Corporation ("Integer" or the "Company") (NYSE: ITGR).
+LOS ANGELES, Jan.
+6, 2026 /PRNewswire/ -- The Law Offices of Frank R. Cruz announces that investors with losses related to Integer Holdings Corporation ("Integer" or the "Company") (NYSE: ITGR) have opportunity to lead the securities fraud class action lawsuit.

-IF YOU SUFFERED A LOSS ON YOUR INTEGER INVESTMENTS, CLICK HERE BEFORE FEBRUARY 9, 2026 (LEAD PLAINTIFF DEADLINE) TO PARTICIPATE IN THE SECURITIES FRAUD LAWSUIT

 What Is The Lawsuit About?